MediBoss/Lyber/README.md

 # Lyber

-Modeling and solving Uber/Lyft group's ride-sharing algorithm using Graph Theory.
+CS 2.2 Custom Final project : Modeling and solving Uber/Lyft group's ride-sharing algorithm using Graph Theory.

 # Overview
 In a ride-sharing vehicle with n people going to n destination starting at point x,  find: